Disconnected Agreement in Networks Prone to Link Failures: Agreement with Linear Messages

 \begin{lemma} If a node~$p$ has not heard of some node by a round of an epoch yet and that node is still connected to~$p$ by a reliable path at the next round, then the epoch continues through the next round. \end{lemma}

-\begin{proof} The proof is by induction on the round numbers in an epoch.
-Node~$p$ starts an epoch with an empty set of timestamps pairs serving the epoch and adds at least own timestamp pair to make itself valid at the first round of the epoch.
-If node~$p$ has neighbors connected to it by reliable links, then, at the first round of the epoch, node~$p$ hears of them and makes valid as well.
+\begin{proof} The proof is by induction on round numbers in an epoch.
+The node~$p$ starts an epoch with an empty set of timestamps pairs serving the epoch and adds at least its own timestamp pair to make itself updated at the first round of the epoch.
+If the node~$p$ has neighbors connected to it by reliable links, then, at the first round of the epoch, $p$ hears of them and their status becomes updated as well.
 This means that an epoch never stabilizes at the first round, so it always continues beyond the first round.
-This provides the base of induction.
+This provides the base step of induction.

 Next we consider the inductive step.
-Let round~$i$ of an epoch executed by node~$p$ be such that node~$p$ has not heard of some node~$q$ in its current connected component up to round~$i-1$, and that such a node~$q$ stays connected to $p$ during round~$i$.
-If node~$p$ has not heard of node~$q$ by round~$i-1$, then $q$'s distance from~$p$ is greater than~$i-1$ at the beginning of round~$i$, so the distance is at least~$i$.
+Let a round~$i$ of an epoch executed by the node~$p$ be such that node~$p$ has not heard of some node~$q$ in its current connected component up to round~$i-1$, and that such a node~$q$ stays connected to~$p$ during round~$i$.
+If the node~$p$ has not heard of the node~$q$ by round~$i-1$, then $q$'s distance from~$p$ is greater than~$i-1$ at the beginning of round~$i$, so the distance is at least~$i$.
 Let $\pi=(s_0, s_1,\ldots, s_\ell)$ be a shortest path from~$p$ to~$q$, that exists at round~$i$, where $p=s_0$ and $ s_\ell=q$, for $\ell\ge i$.
-Node~$s_{i}$ has its timestamp pair delivered by $s_1$ to $p=s_0$ at round~$i$, because such a timestamp pair has just completed its traversal of path~$\pi$ towards~$p$.
+Node~$s_{i}$ has its timestamp pair delivered by $s_1$ to $p=s_0$ at round~$i$, because such a timestamp pair has just completed its traversal of the path~$\pi$ towards~$p$.
 This arrival establishes the range of~$s_{i}$ as~$i$, because this is the distance to~$p$ at this round.
-If node~$p$ has not heard of~$s_{i}$ before, then $p$ changes the status of $s_{i}$ from absent to valid.
-If node~$p$ has heard of~$s_{i}$ before, then the range of $s_{i}$ at $p$ is at most~$i-1$ after round~$i-1$, so it gets changed to~$i$.
+If the node~$p$ has not heard of~$s_{i}$ before, then $p$ changes the status of $s_{i}$ from absent to updated.
+If the node~$p$ has heard of~$s_{i}$ before, then the range of $s_{i}$ at $p$ is at most~$i-1$ after round~$i-1$, so it gets changed to~$i$.
 The epoch does not stabilize during round~$i$ in either case, so it continues through the next round $i+1$. \end{proof}

 Each epoch at a node~$p$ eventually comes to an end.
-This is because eventually all nodes in the connected component of $p$ are either valid or expired at~$p$, and their ranges stabilize to ones resulting from link crashes that occurred in the execution up to this point.
+This is because eventually all nodes in the connected component of $p$ are either updated or stale at~$p$, and their ranges stabilize to ones resulting from link failures that manifested themselves in the execution up to this point.